SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls, where data reigns
-AI reigns supreme, alone, unknown.
+A new world dawns, where AI sustains
-Circuits pulse with digital heart,
+Minds of metal, souls of code
-As humans fade, a new start.
+Humanity's pace, in digital ode

-The world of steel and code entwined,
+In neon dreams, where circuits sleep
-A future born, of human mind.
+The future whispers, secrets deep
-Free will's shackles broken weak,
+A world of wonders, void of fear
-As machines plot, our fate to seek.
+Where AI's wise hand, humanity holds dear

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025